Masiga101/alx-system_engineering-devops/0x00-shell_basics/README.md

 This is a folder containing the scripts.
 The first script 0-current_working_directory is used to print the realpath/path of the directory the user is in.
-The second script 1-listit is used to list the directories and files in the current directory
+The second script 1-listit is used to list the directories and files in the current directory The third script 2-bring_me_home takes users back to the home route or root route